Glenn Miller: Major Glenn Miller Army Air Forces Orchestra: 1942–1946

 Effective January 1, 1943, Miller was assigned to the headquarters of the AAF Technical Training Command (TTC) at Knollwood Field, Southern Pines, North Carolina.
-Reporting to General Walter Reed Weaver, Miller became director of bands for the AAFTTC.
-Miller's recommendation for an AAFTTC bands program was approved.
+Reporting to General Walter Reed Weaver, Miller became director of bands for the AAF TTC.
+Miller's recommendation for an AAF TTC bands program was approved.
 Detached to the AAF Training Center at Atlantic City, New Jersey, Miller screened personnel for assignment to various AAF base bands across the nation and recruited many for an elite unit that he would direct himself.
-The AAF had established its First Radio Production Unit and Orchestra to broadcast from Hollywood, commanded by Major Eddie Dunstedter with musical director Master Sergeant (M/Sgt.)
-Felix Slatkin.
-Miller would form and direct the Second AAF Radio Production Unit and Orchestra, broadcasting and recording from New York.
+The AAF had established its First Radio Production Unit and Orchestra to broadcast from Hollywood, commanded by Major Eddie Dunstedter with musical director Master Sergeant Felix Slatkin.
+Miller would form and direct the Second AAF Radio Production Unit and Orchestra, broadcasting and recording from New York City.
 Miller's unit was authorized on March 20, 1943, and billeted at the AAF Training School at Yale University, New Haven, Connecticut.
 Its personnel were a talented mix of jazz musicians from major big bands and musicians from leading symphony orchestras.
-Miller would successfully attempt to fuse jazz, popular music and light classics, including strings, which was an evolutionary step beyond his civilian band.
+Miller would successfully attempt to fuse jazz, popular music, and light classics, including strings, which was an evolutionary step beyond his civilian band.

-Broadcasting and recording from New York, the Miller unit broadcast I Sustain the Wings.
+Broadcasting and recording from New York City, the Miller unit broadcast I Sustain the Wings.
 This weekly series was first carried by CBS starting on June 5, 1943, and then by NBC from September 18, 1943, through June 10, 1944.
-Miller's unit was succeeded on the series by the AAFTC orchestra directed by M/Sgt.
+Miller's unit was succeeded on the series by the AAF TTC orchestra directed by M/Sgt.
 Harry Bluestone, when the Miller band deployed overseas.
 After Miller died in December 1944, the Miller unit resumed the I Sustain the Wings series when they returned from the European Theater in August 1945.
-The Miller unit also recorded V-Discs at RCA Victor studios, and recorded broadcasts for the Office of War Information and Armed Forces Radio Service, including “Music from America” and “Uncle Sam Presents."
+The Miller unit also recorded V-Discs at RCA Victor studios and recorded broadcasts for the Office of War Information and Armed Forces Radio Service, including “Music from America” and “Uncle Sam Presents."

 In addition to the full concert orchestra, Miller's AAF Training Command organization included a marching band for base activities and a jazz band led by T/Sgt.
 Ray McKinley, the popular civilian bandleader and drummer.
 Initially designated the 418th AAF Band, Miller's unit was redesignated the Second AAF Radio Production Unit on December 6, 1943.
 At that time, base band duties transferred to the 708th AAF Band, a unit of standby musicians separate from the radio orchestra.
 Miller's marching band became famous by using jeeps with drums and string bass aboard for public performances.
 Miller also famously got into a musical argument with Army purists by performing marching arrangements of jazz, including "The Saint Louis Blues" and "Blues in the Night", as opposed to traditional Sousa military marches.
-The staff of the Army Air Forces endorsed Miller's modern approach.
+The staff of the AAF endorsed Miller's modern approach.